 The Political Economy of Capital Allocation

-The capital allocation failures described throughout this section - the Series B cliff, the DFI countercyclical failure, the multilateral role collapse, the domestic capital paralysis - are not the result of insufficient awareness or poor design.
-They are the product of structural interests that benefit from the status quo.
+The capital allocation failures described throughout this section - the Series B cliff, the weak countercyclical response from DFIs, multilateral role concentration, and domestic capital immobility - are not only the result of insufficient awareness or poor design.

 Five actor groups with structural interests in the status quo